From larger hotels, inns and quaint bed and breakfasts, there are many options to stay in Charleston. We recommend:

 The larger Mills House is where I have stayed in the past.
 It is a lovely, historic property at 116 Meeting St.

-I just read about the newly opened Dewberry Hotel in the NY Times.
+I also just read about the newly opened Dewberry Hotel in the NY Times.
 It looks like a really lovely property.
 334 Meeting St.